Three women faced prison for pro-Palestine march. Then the extraordinary happened

 Sitting in court awaiting the judge’s verdict earlier this month, three Singaporean women accused of organising an illegal pro-Palestine protest were prepared to be outraged.

-Living in a country where cases that reach court have a conviction rate as high as 97 per cent, and with an infamously low tolerance towards public protests and activism, Siti Amirah Mohamed Asrori, Kokila Annamalai, and Mossammad Sobikun Nahar were bracing to be found guilty and faced up to six months in jail and a S$10,000 (about £5,800) fine.
+Living in a country where cases that reach court have a conviction rate as high as 97 per cent, and with an infamously low tolerance towards public protests and activism, Siti Amirah Mohamed Asrori, Kokila Annamalai, and Mossammad Sobikun Nahar awaited a guilty verdict and faced up to six months in jail and a S$10,000 (about £5,800) fine.

 They were charged under Singapore’s strict Public Order Act with organising an “illegal procession”, yet on 21 October were sensationally acquitted by judge John Ng.
 Speaking to The Independent, the women describe the verdict as a surreal victory, and one that could be quietly transformative for the country’s civic landscape.